 Alcohol ink is a medium that is really making a splash in today's modern art, craft and DIY projects.
-From Alcohol ink stained glass, to alcohol ink art on yupo, on ceramics, stone, leather, as colorant in resin and more.
+From alcohol ink painting or painting alcohol ink on glass, to alcohol ink art on yupo paper, on ceramics, stone, leather (and other non-porous surfaces), as colorant in resin, or if you work with alcohol ink markers, you are going to want to learn more about working with this medium.

 Alcohol ink art is versatile, really fun and beautiful.
 But is alcohol ink safe to work with?
 Is alcohol ink toxic?
 Let's explore that question and discover ways to work safely with alcohol ink.

-Yes, alcohol ink is toxic due to the evaporation of alcohol.
-This evaporation leaves alcohol vapors in the air that you are breathing in, so you need to protect yourself with a proper respirator mask from these microscopic, airborne, toxic particles.
-Especially if you are also using isopropyl alcohol to blend your alcohol inks.
+Yes, alcohol ink and alcohol markers are toxic due to the evaporation of alcohol which affects your respiratory tract.
+The evaporating alcohol become vapors in the air that you are breathing in, so you need to protect yourself with a proper respirator mask from these microscopic, airborne, toxic particles.
+Especially if you are also using added isopropyl alcohol as a blending solution.

 Isopropyl alcohol (IPA), also referred to as isopropanol, is a chemical that’s commonly found in rubbing alcohol, hand sanitizers, and certain cleaning products.
 IPA poisoning occurs when your liver is no longer able to manage the amount of IPA in your body.
 (Source: Healthline)

-Alcohol inks can be diluted and it is common practice to use isopropyl alcohol to blend and create movement in alcohol ink.
-So if you are working in a closed in room with alcohol ink and isopropyl alcohol, yes, it can be a toxic environment.
+Alcohol ink art supplies can be diluted with isopropyl alcohol to blend and create movement in alcohol ink, and it is common practice.
+So if you are working in a closed in room with alcohol ink and isopropyl alcohol, yes, it can be a toxic environment, whether you buy your alcohol ink from a company or you make your own homemade alcohol ink.

-There are a number of things you can do to work safely with alcohol ink mediums.
+There are a number of things you can do to work safely with alcohol ink mediums and alcohol ink supplies.
 These include:

-Working outdoors with alcohol ink will allow for constant fresh air and will be helpful for your lungs and respiratory tract, although it has its pros and cons:
+Working outdoors with alcohol ink will allow for constant fresh air as you are in a well ventilated area.
+Doing this will be helpful for your lungs and respiratory tract, although it has its pros and cons:

-Wearing a full face respirator mask is highly recommended when working with alcohol ink.
+Wearing a full face respirator mask is highly recommended when working with any alcohol ink or alcohol marker.
 A full face respirator will protect your eyes, nose, respiratory tract and lungs from toxic alcohol ink fumes and isopropyl alcohol.

-Respirators are also handy and versatile for many different projects around the house such as:
+The respirator we are recommending is also handy and versatile for many different projects and chemicals around the house such as:

 When looking for a full face respirator mask to work safely with alcohol ink, you are looking for one that protects you from VOC's and seals around your face properly.
 The respirator should feel comfortable on your face.

 This is the best respirator mask for working with alcohol ink.
-This PD-100 Full Face Organic Vapor Respirator by Parcil Distribution, who is based in the USA, checks off the boxes for alcohol ink safety.
+This PD-100 Full Face Organic Vapor Respirator checks off the boxes for alcohol ink safety.

 This respirator for alcohol ink safety offers: